rsegebre/rsegebre.github.com/pages/About.rst

 I am a recent graduate of Colgate University in Hamilton, NY, US.
-My major at Colgate was Computer Science and I also minored in Economics, but I still had the opportunity to take plenty of classes in various other disciplines such as Japanese, Political Science and many others.
-I am currently in the search for a full-time position as a systems administrator or software developer.
-I do not have a lot of practical experience at either, but I have several skills that would make the adaptation process fast and easy.
-I am also looking into teaching English/Spanish/COSC positions in Korea or Japan, I know it seems random but I've always wanted to teach abroad and I think that now is one of the best times to do so.
-So currently I am applying for various Computer Science related jobs and at the same time applying for teaching positions in Korea or Japan, waiting to see which path works out.
+My major at Colgate was Computer Science and I also minored in Economics, but I still had the opportunity to take plenty of classes in various other disciplines such as Japanese, Political Science, Human Geography  and others.
+I am currently a Systems Administrator for Nuance.
+I do not have a lot of practical experience at software development,but I like to give it a try whenever possible.
+I am also interest in teaching Englis/Spanish/COSC in Asia, I know it seems random but I've always wanted to teach abroad.

  I am always open for any projects (programming or IT related), so if you have any projects you need help with, contact me and I would gladly collaborate.